SAP-samples/cloud-abap-rap/README.md

 ## What's new with 2202

+- Move from namespace /DMO/ to "namespace" ZDMO_
 - SAP RAP Business object ZDMO_I_RAPGENERATORBO
 - RAP Generator can be used using the Fiori Elements UI preview